hoycalvin/Showcase/README.md

 "iOS_Binary_Converter"
-A simple Binary-Octal-Hexa Converter on iOS, written in Swift.
+A simple Binary-Octal-Hexa Converter on iOS, written in Swift, developed in XCode.
-Written for a 1st year course on Mobile Development.
 Same features as the converter for Android, which was written in Java.